VIBRATION MONITORING CASE STUDY:

 This is going to be a challenge, Michael Tinney thought.

 Tinney, Chief Engineer for Kilduff Underground Engineering of Salt Lake City, UT, was tasked with vibration monitoring at a remote construction site in Myton, UT.
-The project -- the installation of a new utility line running 874 feet under the Duchesne River -involved shoring with driven sheet piles and hammer boring that would come within a few feet of an existing high-pressure natural gas line.
-Monitoring the potential impact to this gas line from sheet pile driving and hammer boring so close by was mission critical to the project being able to move forward safely.
+The installation of a new utility line running 874 feet under the Duchesne River involved shoring with driven sheet piles and hammer boring that would come within a few feet of an existing high-pressure natural gas line.
+Monitoring the potential impact to this gas line from sheet pile driving and hammer boring so close by was mission-critical to the project being able to move forward safely.
 "If we couldn't successfully monitor these vibrations, the project could grind to a halt," Tinney explained.

 The Inzwa Cloud platform made automated reporting fast and easy, too.
 "It took about an hour to get reporting set up," he said.
 "I had minimal input into the format of the reports," Tinney continued.
 "They were WAY better looking than any reports I had reviewed in the past.
 It was already pre-packaged and ready to go; I didn't really have to do anything, which was great."

 "Inzwa was fantastic at diagnosing the problem, communicating the solution and hand-holding us to get the project started successfully."

 Chief Engineer, Kilduff Engineering